kaushiksk/kaushiksk.github.io/_posts/2017-10-217-mysql-server-security.md

 But clearly, this was a mistake on my part, something that I shouldn't have overlooked.
 There are thousands of bots scanning the internet for MySQL server instances and cracking weak passwords isn't a big deal for them.
 By allowing access to all hosts I was asking for trouble.
 There are [tutorials](https://null-byte.wonderhowto.com/how-to/hack-databases-hunting-for-microsofts-sql-server-0148993/) on how you can use tools to search, exploit and take control of remote MySQL server instances.

+To see this in action,

+`$ nmap -sV -p 3306 135.194.163.193/24`

+<small>Replace the IP Address with that of your remote host to scan all the hosts on that subnet for running MySQL instances.</small>

+This command will search for all open MySQL instances(which run on port 3306 by default) in the provided subnet.
+It will output the canonical name associated with the domain, the state of the server and the version of OS running on the server for each host.
+From here on you just need to choose the one's that are in the `open` state and try to break into them.
+More details [here](https://null-byte.wonderhowto.com/how-to/hack-databases-cracking-sql-server-passwords-owning-server-0149636/).

 Sensitive information or not, step 1 is always follow basic security measures.
 Lesson learnt.
 There is always someone waiting to exploit your resources.
 There was absolutely no reason for me to not spend 2 extra minutes to grant acces only to my teammates and my machine's IP address to access the db.

 I completely uninstalled MySQL server, removed all associated files, installed it again, and made sure this time I provided access to specific remote hosts only.